 (7) Operation and maintenance.
 Owners of conventional and other sand filter systems must ensure the sand filter and all other components of the system are continuously operated and timely maintained in accordance with the requirements on the Certificate of Satisfactory Completion and this rule.

-(a) Owners of conventional and other sand filter systems serving single family dwellings with wastewater not exceeding residential strength must comply with the operation and maintenance requirements in this section.
-The owner of a sand filter system must inspect the septic tank and other components of the system at least every three years for sludge accumulation, pump calibration, and cleaning of the laterals.
+(a) Owners of conventional and other sand filter systems must comply with the operation and maintenance requirements in this section.
+The owner of a sand filter system must inspect the septic tank and other components of the system at least annually for sludge accumulation, pump calibration, and cleaning of the laterals.
 The septic tank must be pumped when there is an accumulation of floating scum less than 3 inches above the bottom of the outlet tee or an accumulation of sludge less than 6 inches below the bottom of the outlet tee.
 A dosing septic tank must be pumped according to manufacturer's specifications.
 Pump calibration, cleaning of the laterals, and other maintenance must be completed as necessary.

-(b) Owners of and maintenance providers for conventional and other sand filter systems serving commercial facilities must operate and maintain the sand filter system in accordance with the requirements described for recirculating gravel filters in OAR 340-071-0302(4), (5), and (6).
+(b) Service Contracts.
+The owner of a residential sand filter system permitted after March 1, 2013 and all sand filter systems serving commercial facilities must maintain a contract, in accordance with this division, with a maintenance provider to serve and maintain the onsite system.
+A service contract must be entered before the system is installed and must be maintained until the system is decommissioned.

 [ED.
 NOTE: Tables referenced are available from the agency.]